arpit6232/PES-Assignment-1/README.md

 This assignment demonstrates C Programming from scratch for data representation conversion and basic bit manipulation, it also demonstrates a code for reading a hexdump from a address specified.

 ## Execution

+ - To run the Program :
+1) make
+2) ./bit_operations

+ - TO Use with Debug Mode
+1)gcc bit_operations.h bit_operations.c -o bit_operations
+2) ./bit_operations -d